 Some may find shelter around barns or other out buildings, but sadly most don’t make it.
 The doves we see in our own yards and at feeders are common mourning and ring-necked doves, and they won’t use your dovecote either.
 In fact, mourning doves are almost a bit goofy when it comes to choosing a location for nest building, picking some of the most precarious spots which may not be very secure or safe for nestlings.

 So what spurred writing about this information?
-A canceled order last year to which the customer replied: “The reason I canceled is because I want an actual dovecote that houses doves.
-Not a dovecote style birdhouse.
+A canceled order last year to which the customer replied: “The reason I canceled is because I want an actual dovecote that houses doves- not a dovecote style birdhouse.
 Do you carry actual dovecotes?”
-Makes us wonder if he’s actually planning on raising some pigeons?
+Makes us wonder if he’s planning on raising some pigeons?